 One of the following:

-All students are required to take at least six semester credit hours of electives outside their major field of study.
+All students are required to take at least six hours of electives outside their major field of study.
 These must be either upper-division classes or lower-division classes that have prerequisites.

 This requirement may be satisfied with lower- and upper-division courses from any field of study.
-Students must complete at least 51 semester credit hours of upper-division courses to qualify for graduation.
+Students must complete at least 51 hours of upper-division courses to qualify for graduation.

-- A Core Curriculum Requirement that also fulfills a Major Requirement.
-Semester credit hours are counted in the Core Curriculum.
+2. A Core Curriculum Requirement that also fulfills a Major Requirement.
+Hours are counted in the Core Curriculum.

-- Three semester credit hours are counted under Mathematics and Quantitative Reasoning core, and one semester credit hour is counted under Major Preparatory Courses.
+3. Three hours are counted under Mathematics and Quantitative Reasoning core, and one hour is counted under Major Preparatory Courses.